Create actions

 Configure sequence action scenario

 Configure the sequence action scenario for sequential execution of selected actions.
-Consider the following before configuration:
+Before configuring the scenario, review the following precautions:

 • Sequence actions can include basic actions, web actions, and other sequence actions.

-• User action parameters are passed only to the first action.
+• User action parameters are forwarded only to the first action.
 If subsequent actions need to use user action parameter values, explicitly add those values to the results in the preceding action.

 • Each action registered in a sequence action can use its default parameter values.
 If a default parameter has the same key resulting from a preceding action, the preceding action's result takes precedence.